jhkrug/jhkrug.github.io/_posts/2018-04-05-views_and_graffiti_while_cycling.md

 traffic and trams.
 It's for pedestrians and cyclists and spans Durcal Gorge.
 There has been at least one suicide.
 On the bridge approach pillars is the graffiti 'si tu saltas yo salto'.
-Poignantly, 'if you jump I fall', or maybe less so, 'if you jump I jump'.
+Poignantly, 'if you jump I fall', or maybe, 'if you jump I jump'.

 [![Puente de Lata](/public/images/bridge_1.jpg
 "Puente de Lata")](/public/images/bridge_1.jpg)